Inca Trail Trek - Machu Picchu Picture

 Responsible Wildlife Viewing Along The Inca Trail

-When visiting the Amazon rainforest or hiking the Inca Trail Trek to Machu Picchu, or other natural areas, choose operators that follow ethical wildlife viewing guidelines.
+When visiting the Amazon rainforest or hiking the Inca Trail to Machu Picchu, or other natural areas, choose operators that follow ethical wildlife viewing guidelines.
 Avoid tours that engage in activities harmful to animals, such as riding them or getting too close to nesting sites.

 The Inca Trail and Machu Picchu are natural habitats for Llamas!
 Either wild or domesticated